zzhou718/ClockPetals/README.md

 ## Data Preprocessing
 * A Python module to process the bitmap park map to
-  * clean the grey noises;
+  * clean up the grey noises between the roads in white and lands in black.
-  * enlarge the map for human reading.
+  * enlarge the map to facilitate analyzing the map.
   ![processed map]<img src="https://va.tech.purdue.edu/vast2017/mc1/original_data_from_vast/Lekagul%20Roadways%20labeled%20v2.jpg" width="400px" />

 * Imported the data to MySQL database and restructured to four tables.